malekerramli/ibm-cloud-ci-poc/README.md

  ## Step 6 : Add a tool chain to the application (CI)
 A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.

+  * On the app overview on the Continuous delivery card, click Enable.
+  * On the "Create a Toolchain" page, review the diagram of the toolchain that you are about to create.
+The diagram shows each tool integration in its lifecycle phase in the toolchain.
+The toolchain's name identifies it in IBM Cloud.
+If you want to use a different name, change the toolchain's name.